jenpetsmit/eutilities/eutils/yml.md

           schema:
            type: array
            items:
-            enum:  # enum restricts to specific values  BUT THIS IS FOR PUB MED ONLY
+            enum:  # enum restricts to specific values  BUT THIS IS FOR db=pubmed MED ONLY
               - pub_date
               - Author
               - JournalName